-Making their annual pilgrimage to Leek, the mighty Fairport will be on stage at 8pm for their 30th consecutive appearance at the town’s arts festival.
+Making their annual pilgrimage to Leek, the mighty Fairport will be on stage at 8pm for their 30th appearance at the town’s arts festival.
 Always popular and always a sell-out so get your tickets before they all disappear.
 Tickets £25 from The Foxlowe, online or tel.
 01538 385260 (answer machine)

 Fairport Convention, in association with Cuckoos Nest Folk Club